freenas/freenas-docs/userguide/install.rst

 or down arrow to select it and press :kbd:`Enter`.

 If a boot device fails and the system no longer boots, don't panic.
-The data is still on your disks and you still have a copy of your saved configuration.
-You can always:
+The data is still on the disks and there is still a copy of the saved configuration.
+The system can be recovered with a few steps:

 #.
 Perform a fresh installation on a new boot device.

 #.
-Import your volumes in
+Import the volumes in
     :menuselection:`Storage --> Auto Import Volume`.

 #.
 Restore the configuration in
     :menuselection:`System --> General --> Upload Config`.

-.. note:: You cannot restore a saved configuration which is newer than the installed version.
+.. note:: It is not possible to restore a saved configuration that is newer than the installed version.
 For example, if you reboot into an older version of the operating system, you cannot restore a configuration that was created in a later version.

 #ifdef freenas
 #include snippets/upgradingazfspool.rst